 However, coverage for Additional Living Expenses generally does not include costs such as lost wages, mortgage payments, utilities like hydro or your phone bill, or typical expenses.
-In order to cut costs after a fire, you should call your utility providers, including cable, internet, and hydro, to inform them of the fire and ask if you can suspend service until your family moves back in.
+After a fire, you should call your utility providers, including cable, internet, and hydro, to inform them of the fire and ask if you can suspend service until your family moves back in.

 Unlike structural repairs or personal contents, you’re paying many of these expenses right away.
-You may have to pay for a hotel and a long-term rental, takeout for the whole family while you don’t have a kitchen, new clothes, and more.
+You may have to pay for a hotel and a long-term rental, takeout for the whole family while you don’t have a kitchen, or more on gas because work and school are further away.
 The costs can add up quickly, while your insurance claim can take months.

 Your house fire insurance coverage will not continue to pay Additional Living Expenses once your home is habitable again.
 Sometimes families choose not to move back in right away.
 For example, they may not want to disrupt their children’s routines during exams or deal with moving during an important work deadline.
 If that’s the case, you will have to assume those costs yourself.

 What about home insurance fire coverage if you live in a condo?
-With nearly 2 million Canadians living in condos that they either own or rent and condo living becoming increasingly popular, fire claims are on the rise.
+With nearly 2 million Canadians living in condos that they either own or rent, fire claims for this property type are on the rise.

 What does homeowners insurance cover in a fire at a condo?
-Unlike house fire coverage for a standalone home, in a condo fire there is no Structure element.
+Unlike house fire coverage for a standalone home, a condo fire does not have a Structure component.
 Repairs to the building itself should be covered by insurance taken out by the condo corporation or board.
 Their insurance, which you help pay for through condo fees, should cover both private units and common areas such as hallways, staircases, elevators, and shared amenities like pools and gyms.
 This does mean that owners will have less control over the process.
-Repairs for multi-unit buildings are more time-consuming and complex than a single-family home.
+Repairs for multi-unit buildings are more time-consuming and complex than for single-family homes.

-Home insurance fire coverage for condos includes both Contents and Additional Living Expenses.
+Home insurance fire coverage for condo residents includes both Contents and Additional Living Expenses.
 Condo owners and renters are generally responsible for handling their own Contents and ALE coverage, though the board may recommend a policy.

 How Are Businesses Covered?